IBE160/SG-Gruppe-A/docs/sprint-artifacts/2-3-job-description-input.md

 - **From Story 2.2 (CV Parsing):**
   - Story 2.2 handled the CV side of the analysis equation.
 This story (2.3) handles the Job Description side.
-  - Similar to CV upload, the data needs to be stored in the Node.js backend's database first before it can be sent to the AI service for analysis (which will be a subsequent story, likely 2.4).
+  - Similar to CV upload, the data needs to be stored in the backend's database first before it can be sent to the AI service for analysis (which will be a subsequent story, likely 2.4).
-  - Security: Input sanitization is crucial here to prevent XSS or SQL injection, even though we are using an ORM/query builder (implied by "PostgreSQL" and standard Node practices).
+  - Security: Input sanitization is crucial here to prevent XSS or SQL injection, even though we are using an ORM (SQLAlchemy).

 ### Project Structure Notes

 - Alignment with unified project structure:
-  - Follow the pattern established in Story 2.1: Frontend components in `src/components`, Backend in `src/controllers` and `src/routes` (assuming the standard `node-api` structure).
+  - Follow the pattern established in Story 2.1: Frontend components in `src/components`, Backend in `app/routers`.
 - Detected conflicts or variances:
   - `epics.md` places this in Epic 2. `tech-spec-epic-1.md` defines the `JobDescription Model`.
 This confirms the pattern of using Epic 1 spec for foundational data structures used in Epic 2 features.